-Assignments (deployments) usually last 2-4 weeks, but may extend up to 6-8 weeks, depending on the nature of the assignment and the request.
+The duration of the international assignment may vary depending on the project, it should last 4-6 weeks and under special circumstances last up to 8 weeks regardless of being on site or remote.
 In the request, the duration of the assignment should take into account not only the duration of the deployment but also the time needed to finalise formal reports.